JorgenPhi/php-snapchat/README.md

 It's similar to the [excellent Snaphax library](http://github.com/tlack/snaphax) built by Thomas Lackner <[@tlack](http://twitter.com/tlack)>, but the approach is different enough that I figured it deserved its own repo.

-We love it when developers add new features, fix bugs, and submit pull requests.
-(We need more pull requests!)

 Usage
 -----